-The energy received by an object by its position and configuration is called?
+286. The energy received by an object by its position and configuration is called?

 - (a) Kinetic energy

 - (b) Nuclear energy

-- (c) Potential energy (d) Electric energy
+- (c) Potential energy

+- (d) Electric energy

-The potential energy possessed by the object is the energy present in it by virtue of its position or configuration that potential energy is a stored energy in the object when work is done on the object but there is no change in the velocity or speed of the object.
+Ans: (c) The potential energy possessed by the object is the energy present in it by virtue of its position or configuration that means potential energy is a stored energy in the object when work is done on the object but there is no change in the velocity or speed of the object.

-135. An object with mass 'M' moves with speed 'V' and has kinetic energy 'A'.
-If its velocity is doubled, So what will be its kinetic energy - than a spring of normal length because the compressed spring has-
+287. An object with mass 'M' moves with speed 'V' and has kinetic energy 'A'.
+If its velocity is doubled, So what will be its kinetic energy -